amritoo/library-management-in-c/README.md

-# library-management-in-c
+# Library Management in C

-This is a simple C project thaht can add, show, search, remove books from library book list.
+This is a simple C project that can add, show, search and remove books from book list.

+It runs on terminal and there's no GUI for this project.

+This project can do:

+- Add new book
+- search by book name
+- search by author name
+- search by publish date
+- search by book edition
+- search by rank
+- search by book ID
+- edit an existing book details
+- delete an existing book